HeatherHong/HACS_paper/rebuttal_revised.md

 **Response:**

-We have added an explicit "Assumptions and Scope" paragraph in Section III.3 (Page 4) addressing this concern:
+We have added an explicit "Profiling model and deployment variations" paragraph in Section III.3 (Page 4) addressing this concern:

 **On deployment patterns:**
-- The current profiling approach assumes **full-model replication across devices (tensor parallelism)**, which is the dominant deployment pattern for synchronous tensor-parallel inference [16, 17, 19].
+- HASC is evaluated under **synchronous tensor-parallel inference with full-model replication across devices**, a deployment pattern widely adopted in existing distributed LLM systems [16, 17, 19].
+- The proposed profiling mechanism operates at the device level by measuring effective memory headroom and decoding throughput. **These measurements are independent of parameter placement granularity and therefore remain applicable under alternative deployment strategies**.
-- For **pipeline-parallel deployments** (where layers are distributed across devices), the profiling logic would need to account for per-layer memory footprints and stage-specific batch sizing—**an extension we leave to future work**.
+- In **pipeline-parallel settings**, where layers are distributed across devices, the same profiling principle applies but must incorporate stage-specific memory footprints and per-stage batch allocation.
+The profiling methodology in HASC remains unchanged in pipeline-parallel deployments, except that capacity estimation incorporates stage-level memory constraints.

 **On variable sequence lengths:**
 - Our binary search profiles the maximum safe batch size under a **fixed Lmax = 2048**.